Rohitgambhir51/Customer-Segmentation-Analysis/README.md

-# Customer-Segmentation-Analysis
+# Customer Segmentation Analysis

+## Overview
 This repository contains a comprehensive customer segmentation analysis project aimed at identifying distinct customer segments for a multi-division retail company.
 The analysis utilizes a dataset that includes purchase information across various product divisions, enabling insights into customer behavior and preferences.
-# Customer Segmentation Analysis

-## Overview
-This project analyzes customer purchasing data from a multi-division retail company to identify distinct customer segments and optimize marketing strategies.

 ## Key Objectives
 - Perform data preprocessing and exploratory data analysis (EDA).